 NCI is the federal government’s primary agency to address research and training needs for the cause, diagnosis, and treatment of cancer.
 As part of the National Institute of Health, it manages cancer research centers, local cancer control programs, and an international cancer research data bank.
 A good proportion of its workforce is mobile, supporting healthcare providers, laboratories, and research institutions in every corner of the country.
 Its IT group of nearly 300 supports over 8,000 NCI staff worldwide working on a variety of endpoints—PC, iOS, and Linux.
 IT also manages an extraordinary volume of data from genomics and trials to medical records and Freedom of Information Act (FOIA) requests.

-There are often double standards between onsite and mobile infrastructure for employees , and NCI’s was no exception.
+There are often double standards between onsite and mobile infrastructure for employees, and NCI’s was no exception.
 In the office, storage systems automatically safeguarded data with RAID, but on the road, staff lacked redundancy, and data was vulnerable until it was eventually backed up.
-According to Jeff Shilling, Acting CIO, NCI, “We had intolerable data losses from hardware failure.”
+According to Jeff Shilling, CIO and Chief, NCI, “We had intolerable data losses from hardware failure.”

 Druva solved NCI’s data-loss issues and lightened their infrastructure load.
 Yet perhaps more importantly for NCI, it opened the door to a new understanding of the cloud.
 Deploying Druva, which leverages AWS as an integral part of its architecture, the NCI IT group began to understand AWS and the rich potential of cloud services.
 They contacted AWS and began setting up their own applications and services that were compliant with the Federal Information Security Modernization Act (FISMA).